djsurt/io/coders/python/README.md

 To installing node if the version commands find nothing:

 [NPMjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) recommends installing a Node Version Manager like [nvm](https://github.com/nvm-sh/nvm) to avoid permission errors when you run npm packages globally.
-Then run `nvm ls` to see all the node versions you have installed.
+Run `nvm ls` to see all the node versions you have installed.
 Update nvm and install the latest version of node:

 	nvm install --lts --reinstall-packages-from=current
 	nvm install node